oguerrer/oguerrer.github.io/ppi/index.md

 - *Setting development goals*: Since it is possible to evaluate the goal feasibility, PPI can be used to explore a vast space of goals in order to choose those that better a government's constraints (for example, term duration, budget, inefficiencies, etc.).

-- *Measuring policy coherence*: IPP can generate counterfactials of policy priorities; that is, simulated allocations that are conducive to a set of goals, and that may defer from a governments' factual priorities.
+- *Measuring policy coherence*: IPP can generate counterfactuals of policy priorities; that is, simulated allocations that are conducive to a set of goals, and that may defer from a governments' factual priorities.
 These simulations are the basis for a quantitative index that is informative of how coherent are a government's priorities with respect to the goals that it has set and/or promotes through public discourse.

-- *Discovering accelerators*: The tool's flexibility facilitates conducting experiments where one can reallocate resources in order to find those policy issues that cathalyze development not only in their own indicator, but across many others.
+- *Discovering accelerators*: The tool's flexibility facilitates conducting experiments where one can reallocate resources in order to find those policy issues that catalyze development not only in their own indicator, but across many others.

 - *Identifying bottlenecks*: The counterpart of an accelerator is a bottleneck.
-PPI can be employed to find those policy issues where a lack of transformative resources, negative linterlinkages, or high inefficiencies delay convergence towards the established goals.
+PPI can be employed to find those policy issues where a lack of transformative resources, negative interlinkages, or high inefficiencies delay convergence towards the established goals.

 - *Accounting for fiscal rigidity*: Often, legislation restricts the fluidity of resources across policy issues.
 PPI can take this into account to improve the above inferences, or to evaluate when these rigidities are beneficial and when they are detrimental.

 - *Estimating the impact of changing the budget size*: PPI can help understanding how an increase or decrease in the availability of transformative resources may accelerate or slow down convergence to the established goals.
-This is a concern, for example, among countries where an aging population if forcing governments to shirnk the amount of available transformative resources in order to fulfill other non-transformative commitments such such as paying pensions.
+This is a concern, for example, among countries where an aging population if forcing governments to shrink the amount of available transformative resources in order to fulfill other non-transformative commitments such such as paying pensions.

 <br>